alberto56/dcycleblog/_posts/2019-03-04-accounting.md

         Liabilities:payable   $250
         Assets:bankAccount

-Just as is the case with computer code, a `*.dat` file in Ledger-Cli can either pass or fail tests.
 We mentioned earlier that each journal entry must equal zero, so how does this work here?
 The system will automatically calculate what it takes to balance the amounts if you leave an entry blank.
 For example, our entries for invoice 1 and invoice 2 could well be written:

     2019/01/01 * Invoice 1
         Assets:receivable     $5,000.00